 After graduating from the University of Guelph with a Bachelor of Science in Environmental Sciences, majoring in Natural Resources Management, Jen worked in the environmental sciences/agricultural field for the government as well as an applied research association in northern Alberta.
 Upon moving back to Ontario in 2017, Jen joined the CIF-IFC Team as the Conference and Communications Coordinator, returning as the Projects and Communications Coordinator in 2019.
 Jen will lead CIF-IFC communications strategies and provide program and project support.

-Steph Robinson joined the CIF-IFC team in October 2019 as part of a 12-month internship.
-She is involved in a variety of projects including assisting HAMPCO with preparations for the 2020 CIF-IFC Conference & AGM.
+Steph Robinson joined the CIF-IFC team in October 2019 as part of a 12-month internship before transitioning to the position of Projects and Programs Officer.
+In here current role, Steph assists the entire team with knowledge exchange and transfer projects and programs for the CIF-IFC, by helping to coordinate the delivery of events, workshops, and demonstrations that promote knowledge exchange, networking, outreach and applied learning within the context of forestry.
+As a CIF-IFC intern, she was involved in a variety of projects including coordinating the first ever Virtual 2020 CIF-IFC National Conference & AGM.
 Steph is a graduate of Lakehead University with a degree in Forestry and a graduate of Sault College with a Natural Environment Technologist diploma.
 Her experiences vary from administration to timber cruising to aerial photo interpretation.
-Steph is excited to be starting her journey into forestry with such a significant and long-standing forestry institution.
-She has discovered that CIF-IFC members are a passionate and knowledgeable bunch and she looks forward to meeting as many as she can!
+Steph is looking forward to continuing her journey into forestry with such a significant and long-standing forestry institution.

 Asad Choudhry started in January 2020 with CIF-IFC as part of a year long internship.
 Asad is a graduate of the University of Toronto in Forest Conservation and Biodiversity Sciences.
 Asad is passionate about sustainable forestry and environmental education.
 Asad has experience facilitating the Schad Biodiversity Gallery at the Royal Ontario Museum and delivering community programming with the Clarington Public Library.
 Asad will be involved in preparing for the CIF-IFC 2020 Annual General Meeting and Conference and helping deliver CIF-IFC E-Lectures.
 Asad is excited to meet forestry professionals from across Canada and looking forward to working with passionate staff at the CIF-IFC in beautiful Mattawa.